PlatzKiecker/docs/README.md

 ## Contributing

-Provide guidelines for contributing to the project, including how to report issues, submit pull requests, and contribute code.
+If you plan on contributing to this project, feel free to contact us.

 ## License